Skip to main content

 36 mentions Positive Neutral Negative

 The game's stability has been severely compromised following the publisher's decision to lay off the majority of the development team, resulting in the release of multiple DLC characters that are riddled with game-breaking bugs and glitches.
-Players report issues such as infinite combos, character freezes, and crashes across all platforms, leading to a consensus that the game is currently in an unacceptable and unplayable state.
-Despite some ongoing fixes, the overall sentiment is that the game is a buggy mess, with little hope for significant improvements in the future.
+Players report issues such as infinite combos, freezing opponents, and frequent crashes, leading to a consensus that the game is currently in an unacceptable and unplayable state.
+While some users note that the game runs well offline, the overall experience, especially in online play, is marred by instability and a lack of ongoing support for fixes.

-• “Almost bug-free overall, with solid online matchmaking for fighting matches.”
+• “Almost bug-free overall, with solid online matchmaking for fighting.”

-• “The game looks great and runs smoothly on just about any rig, featuring some impressive characters.”
+• “The game looks great and runs smoothly on just about any rig, featuring some fantastic characters.”

 • “The publisher has completely wrecked the game and has it in an unacceptable broken and buggy state that is not likely to be fixed as there's not even much of a skeleton crew left.”